 Accordingly, there are two separate power reserve indicators: the one between 4 and 5 o’clock indicates power left for the movement, and the other between 7 and 8 hours displays that of the alarm module.

-Like many other watches of this kind, this model features busy, even somewhat cluttered dial layout.
+Like many other species of its kind, this model features busy, even somewhat cluttered dial layout.
 There is a UTC / GMT indicator at 12 o’clock, which is accompanied by a 30-minute chronograph counter.
-The day/night indicator at 3 hours that shares its rectangular aperture with simple date display is balanced with small seconds sub-dial at 9 o’clock.
+The day/night indicator at 3 hours that shares its rectangular aperture with a simple date display is balanced with small seconds sub-dial at 9 o’clock.

 Finally, the 12-hour chronograph totalizer sits nicely between the two power reserve gauges.
 Well, I guess it will not take an average user long to get comfortable with this kind of display configuration.